-If the hardware or operating system on the smartphone, tablet or computer you’re using are older, they could have trouble processing high-speed broadband.
-Check that your computers, laptops and smart devices have the capacity for Gigabit broadband technology and have updated software and protection against viruses or malware.
+If the hardware or operating system on the smartphone, tablet or computer you’re using is older, your device could have trouble processing high-speed broadband.
+Check that your computers, laptops and smart devices have the capacity for gigabit broadband technology and have updated software and protection against viruses or malware.
 There’s heaps of info online or your friendly electronics retailer can provide guidance here.

 Chorus provides a gigabit broadband connection between your address and your broadband provider’s network.
 From there your broadband provider delivers your plan to you.
 The capacity of the provider’s network can affect your ultimate experience.
 They’ll be able to tell you more.

-How do I accurately test the download speed of my gig broadband connection?
+How do I accurately test the download speed of my Fibre Pro broadband connection?

 Internet speed test services like speedtest.net or fast.com provide an estimate of your internet download speed at a particular point in time.

 Here’s our suggestions on how to get the most accurate result:

 - Make sure nobody else at your place is online

 - Make sure you have a gigabit capable modem (a modem with at least one gigabit Ethernet port);

 - Use an Ethernet cable to plug a computer into your modem